-Preparing and evaluating every dissertation is the joint responsibility of the graduate student, the dissertation chairperson, and the members of the dissertation advisory committee.
-Communication and interaction among all these participants are the keys to producing a dissertation of the highest possible quality.
-All dissertations are to be written in English unless the dissertation advisory committee obtains explicit permission from the Dean of the College of Education, certifies its competence to judge the quality of the dissertation, and demonstrates that a foreign language is more relevant than English.
+Preparing and evaluating every thesis or dissertation is the joint responsibility of the graduate student, the thesis or dissertation advisor, and the members of the thesis or dissertation advisory committee.
+Communication and interaction among all of these participants are the keys to producing a thesis or dissertation of the highest possible quality.
+All theses and dissertations are to be written in English unless the thesis or dissertation advisory committee obtains explicit permission from the college dean, certifies its competence to judge the quality of the thesis or dissertation, and demonstrates that a foreign language is more relevant than English.

-1.1 Graduate Student Responsibilities
+2.1 Graduate Student Responsibilities

-The graduate student is responsible for all aspects of the preparation of the dissertation and publications based on the dissertation research, including the following:
+The graduate student is responsible for all aspects of the preparation of the thesis or dissertation and publications based on the thesis or dissertation research, including the following:

-- 1. Subject matter and content, - 2.
-Quality of data, evidence, and logical reasoning, - 3.
-Organization and format, - 4.
-Editorial, linguistic, and bibliographic quality, - 5.
+- 1. Subject matter and content; - 2.
+Quality of data, evidence, and logical reasoning; - 3.
+Organization and format; - 4.
+Editorial, linguistic, and bibliographic quality; and - 5.
 Quality of word processing (typing), illustrations, and duplications.

-Additionally, the student has the following responsibilities, to:
+Additionally, the student has the following responsibilities:

-- 1. Establish an advisory committee that adheres to the Graduate Council's policies. - 2.
-Understand and adhere to the Department of Educational Leadership's guidelines, policies, and procedures. - 3.
-Understand and adhere to the University's policies regarding the use of humans and/or animals in research are adhered to. - 4.
-Adhere to the highest ethical standards of research throughout the dissertation process. - 5.
-Meet/communicate with the dissertation chair on a regular basis. - 6.
-Consult with committee members and request feedback as needed. - 7.
-Request committee meetings as needed.
+- 1. Establish an advisory committee that adheres to graduate catalog policies; - 2.
+Understand and adhere to university, graduate catalog, and departmental guidelines, policies, procedures, and deadlines; - 3.
+Understand and adhere to the university's policies regarding the use of humans and/or animals in research; - 4.
+Adhere to the highest ethical standards of research throughout the thesis or dissertation process; - 5.
+Meet/communicate with the advisory committee chair on a regular basis; - 6.
+Consult with advisory committee members and request feedback, as needed;

-- 8. Maintain continuous enrollment throughout the dissertation process. - 9.
-Work with the dissertation chair to establish a timeframe and deadlines for completing each phase of the process. - 10.
-Adhere to established deadlines. - 11.
-Provide committee members with dissertation drafts, expecting feedback within approximately three (3) weeks. - 12.
-Respond to the committee's feedback in a timely, appropriate, and constructive manner, - 13.
-Establish dates for oral proposal and dissertation defense. - 14.
-Produce a scholarly dissertation that is free of errors, and that adheres to the Guidelines for the Preparation and Submission of Dissertations. - 15.
-Submit four (4) copies of the finalized dissertation to the Department of Educational Leadership.
+- 7. Request a committee meeting, as needed; - 8.
+Maintain continuous enrollment throughout the thesis or dissertation process; - 9.
+Work with the committee chair to establish a timeframe and deadlines for completing each phase of the process; - 10.
+Adhere to established deadlines; - 11.
+Provide advisory committee members with thesis or dissertation drafts, expecting feedback within approximately three (3) weeks; - 12.
+Respond to the advisory committee's feedback in a timely, appropriate, and constructive manner; - 13.
+Establish dates for the oral proposal and thesis/dissertation defense; - 14.
+Revise the thesis or dissertation, incorporating feedback from the oral defense and university editor, before submitting one (1) copy to the college dean for review- although the average turnaround time for review is approximately three (3) weeks, the student should be mindful that during the weeks approaching graduation, several documents may be under review, and thus, the turnaround time may be longer than three (3) weeks; - 15.
+Make the corrections and revisions, and resubmit one (1) copy of the revised thesis or dissertation to the college dean for verification that the corrections have been made; - 16.
+Produce a scholarly thesis or dissertation that is free of errors and that adheres to the Guide for the Preparation and Submission of Theses and Dissertation; and - 17.
+Submit four (4) copies of the final thesis or dissertation to the college dean's office the college dean will notify the student and advisory committee chair when the thesis or dissertation is approved for submission as the final document.

-1.2 Dissertation Chairperson Roles and Responsibility
+2.2 Advisory Committee Chairperson Roles and Responsibilities

-The dissertation chairperson has the overall responsibility for guiding the student through all phases of the dissertation process to the successful completion.
-The chairperson is responsible for monitoring the process to ensure that a scholarly dissertation is produced.
-Additionally, the chairperson has the following responsibilities, to:
+The advisory committee chairperson has the overall responsibility for guiding the student through all phases of the thesis or dissertation process to successful completion.
+The chairperson is responsible for monitoring the process to ensure that a scholarly thesis or dissertation is produced.
+Additionally, the chairperson has the following responsibilities: